AlvinKollcaku/Compiler/README.md

 This program demonstrates basic flow control in the Program.
 Here's a breakdown of its functionality:

-- **Printing Strings**: Lines 0-2 use the `print` keyword to output multiple strings: "Enter", "a", "number", followed by a newline (NL).
+- **Printing Strings**: First line uses the `print` keyword to output multiple strings: "Enter", "a", "number", followed by a newline (NL).
                        In SML it corresponds to 4 instructions.
 3 to print each string and one for the newline.
 - **Input**: Line 1 uses the `input` keyword to prompt the user for a numerical input, which is stored in the variable `number`.
              Corresponds to 1 instruction in SML.